Find a Lender-Approved Local Conveyancer in Mayfair

 Recently asked questions about conveyancing in Mayfair

-There is no doubt about it.
-A leasehold flat in Mayfair is a wasting asset as a result of the shortening lease.
-The closer the lease gets to its expiry date, the more it reduces the value of the property.
-For most buyers and lenders, leases with under 75 years become less and less marketable.
-On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
-One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
+There are no two ways about it.
+A leasehold flat in Mayfair is a deteriorating asset as a result of the shortening lease.
+The nearer the lease gets to zero years unexpired, the more it reduces the value of the property.
+For most buyers and mortgage companies, leases with less than 75 years become less and less marketable.
+On a more upbeat note, leaseholders can extend their leases by serving a Section 42 Notice.
+One stipulation is that they must have owned the property for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
-Before moving forward with a purchase of a residence with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
+Before moving forward with a purchase of a property with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Mayfair conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
-More often than not it is possible to negotiate informally with the freeholder to extend the lease.
+A more straightforward and quicker method of extending would be to contact your landlord directly and sound him out on the prospect of extending the lease.
 They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
-You need to ensure that the agreed terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.
+You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.

-Most definitely.
-We can put you in touch with a Mayfair conveyancing firm who can help.
+Most certainly.
+We are happy to put you in touch with a Mayfair conveyancing firm who can help.

-An example of a Lease Extension matter before the tribunal for a Mayfair property is Flat 1 3 Upper Belgrave Street in December 2010.
+An example of a Lease Extension matter before the tribunal for a Mayfair residence is Flat 1 3 Upper Belgrave Street in December 2010.
 The Tribunal determined that the price payablefor the Lease extension in respect of the subject premises was £2,202,007 This case related to 1 flat.
-The unexpired term was 21 years.
+The number of years remaining on the existing lease(s) was 21 years.

 Last updated